 You may be able to get the underlying theme here: it’s not that easy.
 To go easy on yourself.
 Most of us are our own worst critic.
 And it’s not that easy to write something inspirational when you’re mostly feeling sick and ready for a nap.

 Let’s focus on the one thing more than the other.
 It was hazelnut chocolate, and it was delicious.
 Did I need to eat that much of it?
 Probably not.
 Here is the thing I need to remind myself of, refined sugar is not my friend.
-While I’ve heard of people that miraculously only eat ONE (1) Tim Tam (WHO are you?), I’m far far away from that.
-I’m definitely more so part of that group of people who steal the last Tim Tam out of her husband’s hands (our mouth.
+While I’ve heard of people that miraculously only eat ONE (1) row of chocolate (WHO are you?), I’m far, far away from that.
+I’m definitely more so part of that group of people who steal the last bit of chocolate out of their husband’s hands (or mouth.
 We’re married now.)